 Simplified Chinese (PRC) Timed Text Style Guide

-*This document covers the language specific requirements for Simplified Chinese (PRC).
-Please make sure to also review the General Requirements Section for comprehensive guidelines surrounding timed text deliveries to Netflix.
+This document covers the language specific requirements for Simplified Chinese (PRC).
+Please make sure to also review the General Requirements section and related guidelines for comprehensive instructions surrounding timed text deliveries to Netflix.

 - 16 characters per line